DOSull/netlogo-utils/distributions/README.md

 See [`random-multinomial-int`](#random-multinomial-int) for an explanation of the basic operation of this reporter.
 This version of the multinomial generator allows floating-point relative frequencies.
 Depending on _simple-frequencies?_ the provided list of frequencies may be either simple relative frequencies (when _simple-frequencies?_ is `true`) or precomputed serial conditional probabilities (when _simple-frequencies?_ is `false`).

-Serial conditional probabilities care obtained from the helper reporter [`conditional-probabilities-with-forcing`](#conditional-probabilities-with-forcing) which enforces the necessary condition that the last non-zero probability is equal to 1, a condition not guaranteed as a side-effect of floating point division precision.
+Serial conditional probabilities are obtained from the helper reporter [`conditional-probabilities-with-forcing`](#conditional-probabilities-with-forcing) which enforces the necessary condition that the last non-zero probability is equal to 1, a condition not guaranteed as a side-effect of imprecision in floating point arithmetic.

 Use `random-multinomial` when you cannot provide relative frequencies as a list of integers (`random-multinomial-int` is faster) or when the list of frequencies is fixed across many calls to the function.
 In this case do, for example